wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.8 =
+* Cosmetic changes to front end display.
+No action is required after update.

 = 1.2.7 =
 * Fix mismatch between preview and embedded view for "express-yourself" template.
 No action is required after update.